1. What is Household Hazardous Waste (HHW)?

 17. Why do I pay for HHW over 50 pounds?

 Proper management and disposal of HHW is expensive.
 Funds used to subsidize the management fee for the first 50 pounds of HHW come from Saint Louis County landfill surcharge fees and Missouri Department of Natural Resources landfill tipping fees.
 As landfills close and recycling increases, these funding sources are decreasing.
-By having residents share in the costs it will conserve funds and encourage responsible and conservative purchasing practices to reduce the amount of HHW created.
+By having residents share in the costs it will conserve funds and encourage responsible and conservative purchasing practices to reduce the amount of HHW created in the first place.

 18. Why is latex paint not included in the first 50 pounds of subsidized disposal?